If you want to be ready with everything you will – truly – need for the first few months of your baby’s life, this article is for you!

 If you are often on the move and on a budget: we recommend a portable and reversible bed.
 In a nutshell, you can use it as a crib, as a portable bed, changing table with side pockets, and as a play yard.

 Ideally, find a similar second-hand option such as one from Graco: reliable and affordable.
 If you can dedicate a bit more time to find a baby crib and bed, be on the lookout for baby gears made from sustainably grown and responsibly harvested materials.
+If fashionable, yet sustainable furniture for your interior is another topic on your mind, read more on the topic here.

 We are fans of the New Zealand-based Babyletto brand.
 Their 4 in 1 convertible is a significant investment but is GreenGuard Gold certified, i.e., low emissions guaranteed and safer for babies.